bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Sjors Provoost: 00:10:28

-This at least pays fees when you do this and nodes only have to download it.
+This, at least pays fees when you do this and nodes only have to download it.
-But they can throw it away, they don't have to remember it so the resource wasting is just a little bit of bandwidth.
-And one off CPU, but it's not wasting people's RAM and RAM is probably one of the more scarce resources.
+But they can throw it away, they don't have to remember it so the resource wasting is just a little bit of bandwidth and one off CPU, but it's not wasting people's RAM and RAM is probably one of the more scarce resources.
 So it's fine, it can't be done any better.

 Ruben Somsen: 00:10:51

-So the main thing is it doesn't enter the UTXO sets and therefore it is a lot better than the previous solution.
+The main thing is it doesn't enter the UTXO sets and therefore it is a lot better than the previous solution.

 Aaron van Wirdum: 00:10:58

-So how much data fits into one of these OP_RETURNs?
+So how much data fits into one of these `OP_RETURN`s?

 Sjors Provoost: 00:11:03